mysidewalk/interview/README.md

 If you can't open the above link:
 * Copy the link location of the HTML file
 * Open a new browser and paste it
-* replace github.com to rawgit.com and remove the word "blob" from the URL
+* Replace github.com to rawgit.com and remove the word "blob" from the URL
 * Example :
   * https://github.com/<your user name>/<your repo>/blob/master/page.html
   * https://rawgit.com/<your user name>/<your repo>/master/page.html